pvdz/yacge/README.md

   - (The point of this is to support a neural network learning the game and I want to show it play multiple games at once)
 - Add stockfish to it?
 Or some other established open source engine, to play moves and what not.
 - Flip board (black down)
+- Show names when playing back PGN?
+Maybe more meta data.
+- Support and show certain markers like `?!` etc.

 # TOFIX

 - Looks like I created arrows at a fixed width, even though the board scales with available window space.
 Oops
 - PGN import hasn't been thoroughly tested.
 Probably needs a fix or two to be more generic.
+- Touch drag of pieces needs to cancel event, currently not useful
+- Is castling state tracking broken when playing back PGN?
+In general?
+Or just a visual glitch?

 # Future